FWang1221/Wondrous-Physick/readme.md

-EasySoulsAI - A KVP System for Easy Creation and Modification of Enemy Behaviors
+Wondrous Physick (formerly known as EasySoulsAI) - A Mini-Database System for Easy Creation and Modification of Enemy Behaviors

 *Requires Sword Mastery to work or something adjacent to it.
+Read more below to create your own.

 How the does this work?